born-2learn/born-2learn.github.io/_posts/2020-11-11-transmons-demystified.md

 ---

-This blog post is currently in progress and will be live by 24th of December, 2020.
+This blog post is currently in progress and will be live soon.
 Thanks for coming by.